-CLAIMS - Claims awarded against the Division in the West Virginia State Court of Claims must be approved and funded by legislative action.
+CLAIMS - Claims awarded against the Department in the West Virginia State Court of Claims must be approved and funded by legislative action.
 Expenditures in the fund financial statements for such claims are recognized to the extent that claims awarded are approved and funded by the Legislature.
-A liability for unfunded claims is recorded in the government-wide financial statements when management and the Division's legal section determine that it is probable that a loss has occurred and the loss can be reasonably estimated.
+A liability for unfunded claims is recorded in the government-wide financial statements when management and the Department's legal section determines that it is probable that a loss has occurred and the loss can be reasonably estimated.
 Such claims are segregated as either tort or contract actions and estimates of loss are based on an analysis of the individual claims and historical experience.

-COMPENSATED ABSENCES - Division employees generally earn vacation and sick leave on a monthly basis.
+COMPENSATED ABSENCES - Department employees generally earn vacation and sick leave on a monthly basis.
 Vacation, up to specific limits, is fully vested when earned, and sick leave, while not vesting to the employee prior to retirement, can be carried over to subsequent periods.
 Any unused vacation and sick leave accumulated at employee retirement vests to the employee and may be provided in the form of post-retirement payment of all or a portion of the employee's health insurance premiums, or as service credits for retirement purposes.
-Expenditures for compensated absences are recognized as incurred in the governmental fund financial statements.
-The government-wide financial statements present the cost of accumulated compensated absences as a liability.
+Expenditures for vacation, sick leave, and post employment health insurance premiums are recognized as incurred in the governmental fund financial statements.
+The government-wide financial statements present the cost of accumulated vacation leave, sick leave and post-employment health insurance as a liability.

-POSTEMPLOYMENT BENEFITS - The Division pays 100% of the health insurance premium for retirees who elected to participate in the health insurance plans prior to July 1, 1988 and 50% of the premium for retirees who elected to participate between that date and July 1, 2001.
-Employees who were eligible and elected to participate in the Division's health insurance plan at July 1, 1988 and 2001, and who had continuous participation in the Plan since those dates, are eligible for the postemployment benefits.
+POST EMPLOYMENT BENEFITS - The Department pays 100% of the health insurance premium for retirees who elected to participate in the health insurance plans prior to July 1, 1988 and 50% of the premium for retirees who elected to participate between that date and July 1, 2001.
+Employees who were eligible and elected to participate in the Department's health insurance plan at July 1, 1988 and 2001, and who had continuous participation in the Plan since those dates, are eligible for the post retirement benefits.
 Employees hired subsequent to July 1, 2001 are not eligible for these benefits.
-Expenditures for postemployment health insurance premiums are recognized as incurred in the governmental fund financial statements.
+Expenditures for post employment health insurance premiums are recognized as incurred in the governmental fund financial statements.
 The government-wide financial statements present the cost of accumulated post-employment health insurance as a liability.

-RETIREMENT BENEFITS - The Division's employees are covered by the West Virginia Public Employees Retirement System (PERS), a multi-employer cost-sharing defined benefit pension plan.
-PERS covers substantially all employees of the Division, with employer contributions prescribed by the State Legislature as a percentage of covered payroll.
+RETIREMENT BENEFITS - The Department's employees are covered by the West Virginia Public Employees Retirement System (PERS), a multi-employer cost-sharing defined benefit pension plan.
+PERS covers substantially all employees of the Department, with employer contributions prescribed by PERS as a percentage of covered payroll.